 You may doubt that future generations are as important as we suggest.
 Perhaps you think the welfare of future people matters less than people alive today.
 Though we think that future generations matter and their welfare deserves equal consideration, this is ultimately a question about your values.

 Alternatively, you may value future people, but believe that the future doesn't seem likely to be particularly big or especially good.
 These questions come down to your worldview.
 You can read more about the potential size of the future in section three of The Case for Strong Longtermism .

 We recommend giving to Founders Pledge's top charities safeguarding the future and addressing climate change.
-We also recommend funds that support a variety of projects designed to improve animal welfare.
+We also recommend funds that support a variety of projects designed to safeguard the long-term future.
 Funds allow donors to pool their resources so they can be allocated by expert grantmakers and charity evaluators.

 There are other ways to help.
 Addressing these issues often requires in-depth knowledge about the particular risks.
 You can check out the 80,000 Hours Job Board to learn more about some of the job opportunities in this space, and read their career guide to learn more about how you can build the skills needed to help safeguard the future.

 To learn more about safeguarding the long-term future, we recommend the following resources:

 - What We Owe the Future (Will MacAskill)

 - Biosecurity and Pandemic Preparedness (Open Philanthropy)